Forms

 Create a progress bar using the <progress> element.
 This element should be used to represent how much of a specific, ongoing process has been completed.
 Be sure to add a <label> for accessibility (in conjunction with .vh or <v-h> if you like).

 The element can be put in an indeterminate state by not including the value attribute.
 Indeterminate <progress> elements will show a pending animation if the user does not have @prefers-reduced-motion set.
+When utilizing a vertical writing-mode, the indeterminate animation can be fixed by adding the .vertical class.

 The element can be styled by setting --border-width, --border-style, and --border-radius variables directly on the <progress> element.
 When not explicitly set, the element inherits from --interactive-border-width, --interactive-border-style, and --tab-border-radius.